 CineWorlding

 My research areas include the use of digital cinema to study music (cine-ethnomusicology) and I focus on methodological issues in screen production research (Batty 2017) and research-creation (Loveless 2019; Manning 2016; Stévance and Lacasse 2019).
 I am particularly interested in ethnofiction for its ability to tell stories about musical worlds that are difficult to tell in print.
 Can screenplays and improvisational films, co-realized with musicians, tell us something about living musical lives that single-authored professional writing cannot?
 And are there ways of telling scholarly stories beyond the familiar documentary form?
-This brings up larger questions about what cinematic art does, as cinema-thinking, or might be able to do.
+This asks questions about what cinema does and can do as cinema-thinking.
 Is it possible for scholarly fiction to support social movements?
-To understand environments, biospheres, technospheres, mediaspheres, and their complex ecological zones of interrelations.
-How might these cinematic journeys lead to lessons that may contribute to popular media education and critical literacy?
-Can we learn to make digital cinema in order to learn more about each other and the world?
+To understand complex ecologies made up of biosphere, semiosphere, technosphere and their complex ecological zones of interrelations.
+How might these cinematic journeys lead to teachings that may contribute to popular media education, and increased ecological awareness of worldings?
+Can we learn to make digital cinema in order to learn more about each other and our shared worlds?

 IMG_5752.jpg